vxmao87/No-Starch-Work/README.md

-# Python-Crash-Course
+# No-Starch-Work

-A repo for code and work in Python Crash Course by Eric Matthes.
-TBD.
+A repo for code and work from books published at No Starch Press.